Market Capitalization vs. Enterprise Value – Yield or times ratios – What is the best to use?

 You can think of it as the total price you have to pay if you want to buy a company.

-In terms of valuing companies, EV places a higher value on companies with a lot of debt and little cash and a low value on those having little debt and plenty of cash.
+In terms of valuing companies, EV is higher for companies with a lot of debt and little cash and a lower for companies with little debt and plenty of cash.

 As EV gives you a more complete idea of the value of a company it is a good value to use in the valuation of a company.